Hong Kong mandates banks for green bond deal - term sheet

 A global investor call will be held Tuesday led by the Hong Kong Monetary Authority's (HKMA) deputy chief executive, Edmond Lau, and officials from the city's Financial Services and Treasury Bureau and environmental protection department, the term sheet said.

-The Financial Services and Treasury Bureau and the HKMA did not immediately respond to a request for comment from Reuters.
+The Financial Services and Treasury Bureau did not respond to a request for comment from Reuters.

+The HKMA said it was assisting the government's green bond issuance programme and a spokesperson said "relevant details will be announced in due course" in regards to the latest proposed deal.

 The size and tenors of the green bond issuance has not yet been flagged to investors but the deal will be multi-tranche, according to the term sheet.